Please Note: If you choose the Audiobook option, you can access it through theTrial Guides App for Lawyers button on your account page.

 - Case Scenario 1: Your Moral Strength

 - Case Scenario 1: Exposing the Defenses Moral Position

 - Other Examples: Unmasking the Defenses Moral Position

 - Case Scenario 2: Plaintiff with Prior Criminal Conviction

 - Case Scenario 3: Long Term Care—Home vs Facility

 Total running time: 60 minutes

 Also included in package: CD of the same content

 What Legal Leaders Are Saying

-— David Ball, PhD, trial consultant and author of David Ball on Damages
+— David Ball, author of Reptile and David Ball on Damages